EplexG/ALT1/README.md

 # ALT1
-Repository for my Alt1 Scripts
+Repository for my Alt1 Templates

+This page hosts all of my alt1 Templates.